-For boiler upgrades, the 'before' efficiency of gas and LPG boilers used for the ECO3 scores have been reviewed and revised compared to ECO2t.
+For boiler upgrades, the 'before' efficiency of gas, LPG and oil boilers used for the ECO3 scores have been reviewed and revised compared to ECO2t.
 The efficiencies of other boilers remain unchanged.
-The new gas and LPG boiler scores are based on the mean efficiency of all non-condensing boilers from the EHS (72%).
-The 'after' efficiency of 90.3% for these boilers is the sum of the average SEDBUK/PCDB efficiency for new boilers of 88% plus an additional 2.3%.
-This represents the fact that all boilers must have an efficiency of 92% by the ErP metric as well as an increase in efficiency from the additional energy efficiency measure, which are required to be installed alongside new combination boilers as part of the Boiler Plus requirements announced in December 2017.
-We have assumed that the typical energy efficiency measure to be selected would be a weather or load compensator.
+The new gas and LPG and oil boiler scores use an efficiency based on analysis of all non-condensing boilers from the EHS.
+This provides 'before' efficiencies of 72% for gas and LPG, and 76% for oil.
+The 'after' efficiencies are based on the efficiency of gas and oil boiler systems outlined in the HMG Compliance Guide plus, for gas and LPG boilers, an additional 2.3%.
+This represents the fact that all gas and LPG boilers must have an efficiency of 92% by the ErP metric as well as an increase in efficiency from the additional energy efficiency measure, which are required to be installed alongside new combination boilers as part of the Boiler Plus requirements announced in December 2017.
+We